Flaying: Other examples

 Searing or cutting the flesh from the body was sometimes used as part of the public execution of traitors in medieval Europe.
 A similar mode of execution was used as late as the early 18th century in France; one such episode is graphically recounted in the opening chapter of Michel Foucault's Discipline and Punish (1979).

 In 1303, the treasury of Westminster Abbey was robbed while holding a large sum of money belonging to King Edward I. After the arrest and interrogation of 48 monks, three of them, including the subprior and sacrist, were found guilty of the robbery and flayed.
 Their skin was attached to three doors as a warning against robbers of church and state.
-At St Michael & All Angels' Church in Copford in Essex, England, it is claimed that human skin was found attached to an old door, though evidence seems elusive.
+At St Michael & All Angels Church in Copford in Essex, England, it is claimed that human skin was found attached to an old door, though evidence seems elusive.

 In Chinese history, Sun Hao, Fu Sheng and Gao Heng were known for removing skin from people's faces.
-The Hongwu Emperor flayed many servants, officials and rebels.
+The Hongwu Emperor flayed corrupt officials who embezzled more than 60 taels of silver.
 Hai Rui suggested that his emperor flay corrupt officials.
 The Zhengde Emperor flayed six rebels, and Zhang Xianzhong also flayed many people.
 Lu Xun said the Ming dynasty was begun and ended by flaying.